- How Sleep Works

 Additionally, using a waterproof pad or protector reduces the build-up of allergens and other particles in your mattress.
 Keep an eye out for a hypoallergenic pads if this is an important feature for you.

 And finally, a waterproof pad or protector makes cleanup so much simpler.
 When an accident occurs, just remove the protector and any bedding and throw them in the wash.

 As you compare and contrast your options, it can be useful to know about some of the factors that allow you to differentiate between the various mattress pads and protectors on the market.

-There are basically 4 styles of waterproof mattress pads and protectors available.
+There are four general styles of waterproof mattress pads and protectors available.

-Fabrics used in waterproof pads and protectors can generally be classified in two categories: The top cover and the waterproof backing.
-Materials that are often used in the top part include:
+Fabrics used in waterproof pads and protectors can be classified in two categories: The top cover and the waterproof backing.
+Materials that are often used in the top cover include:

 Pads and protectors use an adhesive to apply a waterproof backing to the topmost fabric.
 Some of the waterproofing materials that may be used include:

 It’s important to know about the cleaning process for any mattress pad or protector.
 Most can be washed and dried in the washing machine, but it’s important to use low temperatures.
 This is because high temperatures can degrade the adhesives that are necessary to maintain the waterproof backing.
 You can also hand wash and line dry the pads and protectors.
 W

 hen necessary, such as in the case of spills, you can easily spot clean most pads and protectors with a mild soap.